iYadavVaibhav/iyadavvaibhav.github.io/_posts/2019-05-25-statistics-probability-notes.md

 # Statistics

-## Summarising Quantitative Data
+## Summarizing Quantitative Data
-Mean median and mode are three ways to summarise the data and measure the central tendency of data.
+Mean median and mode are three ways to summarize the data and measure the central tendency of data.
 These are usually found for quantitative data.

 ### Mean
 Average or mean are one and the same thing.
 It is some of all the data points divided by number of data points.